 f) Other screening procedures, as required

-14. An Individual’s failure to participate in the screening process, or pass the screening requirements as determined by a Screening Committee, will result in the Individual’s ineligibility for the position sought.
+16. A Person in Authority’s failure to participate in the screening process or pass the screening requirements as determined by a Screening Committee, will result in the Person in Authority’s ineligibility for the position sought.

 ORIENTATION AND TRAINING

-15. Softball Canada will deliver orientation and training to those Individuals who have access to, or interact with, Vulnerable Individuals.
-The orientation and training will be based on the level of risk, as described in the Screening Policy.
+17. Softball Canada will deliver orientation and training to those Persons in Authority who have access to, or interact with, Vulnerable Participants.
+The orientation and training, and their frequency, will be based on the level of risk, as described in the Screening Policy.

-18. When Individuals interact with Vulnerable Individuals, they are required to enact certain practical approaches to these interactions.
+21. When Persons in Authority interact with Vulnerable Participants, they are required to enact certain practical approaches to these interactions.
 These include, but are not limited to:

-b) Ensuring that Vulnerable Individuals are always supervised by more than one adult
+b) Ensuring that Vulnerable Individuals are always supervised by more than one Person in Authority

-19. Softball Canada will regularly monitor those Individuals who have access to, or interact with, Vulnerable Individuals.
+22. Softball Canada will regularly monitor those Person in Authority who have access to, or interact with, Vulnerable Participants.
 The monitoring will be based on the level of risk, as described in the Screening Policy.

-21. Reports of abuse that are shared confidentiality with an Individual by a Vulnerable Individual may require the Individual to report the incident to parents/guardians, Softball Canada or police.
-Individuals must respond to such reports in a non-judgemental, supportive and comforting manner but must also explain that the report may need to be escalated to the proper authority or to the Vulnerable Individual’s parent/guardian.
+24. Reports of abuse that are shared confidentially with a Person in Authority by a Vulnerable Participant may require the Person in Authority to report the incident to parents/guardians, Softball Canada or the police.
+Persons in Authority must respond to such reports in a non-judgemental, supportive and comforting manner but must also explain that the report may need to be escalated to the proper authority or to the Vulnerable Participant’s parent/guardian.

-22. Complaints or reports that describe an element of abuse, harassment, sexual harassment, or violence will to be addressed by the process(es) described in the organization’s Discipline and Complaints Policy.
-Softball Canada may also appoint an Investigator to investigate the allegations.
+25. Complaints or reports that describe an element of abuse will be addressed by the process(es) described in Softball Canada’s Discipline and Complaints Policy and the Investigations Policy.